Making Sense Of The Vitamin D3 - K2 Connection

 - Some cheeses (mature, hard rind)

-Western taste, difficulty of finding good enough sources and consistently consuming them make it virtually impossible to get enough Vitamin K-2 from our food.
+Western taste, difficulty of finding clean/pure sources and consistently consuming them make it virtually impossible to get enough Vitamin K-2 from our food.
 The best source, then, is supplementation.
 MenaQ7 is patented K-2 as MK-7, and is the only pure and bioactive trans form.
-Clinical research has shown it to offer statistically significant protection.
+Clinical research has shown it offers statistically significant protection.